Original Link :

 Tell us about yourself

-MILE 12 graduate Arpit Bhutani has been involved with the United Nations Forum on Sustainability Standards (UNFSS) since its conception and now serves as an UNFSS observer in India.
+MILE 12 (The Master of International Law and Economics) graduate Arpit Bhutani has been involved with the United Nations Forum on Sustainability Standards (UNFSS) since its conception and now serves as an UNFSS observer in India.
 He is passionate about protecting the environment, and believes the time to act is now.

 Tell us about your work in the area of sustainability standards.